snow107/HifiviRev1B-BareMetal-UART/README.md

-# sifive hifiver bare metal uart example library
+# sifive hifive bare metal uart example library
 this is an example for bare metal uart